ehharris/ReactJS-Website/TylerDansby/teamworkQuestionnaire.md

 1. __Is it acceptable for some team members to do more work on the assignment in order to get an “A”?__
    * Sure, assuming we don't all get the same grade.
 If we do though, we'll have to sort that out.
 1. __How much time per week do you anticipate it will take to make the project successful?__
-   * Probably at least like 15 hours a week.
+   * Probably at least like 15 hours a week, but that will depend greatly on the project.
 1. __How will you decide who should do what on the project and activities?__
    * We'll just talk about it as a group.
 I don't necessarily think one person should decide all of that.
 1. __What will happen if someone doesn’t follow through on a commitment (missing deadline, no show, etc.)?__